isaacullah/isaacullah.github.io/_posts/2016-02-12-List-of-FOSS-tools-for-academics.md

 #### Photography
 - [GThumb](https://wiki.gnome.org/Apps/gthumb) - A basic, but very functional picture viewer/organizer for Linux.
 Can do minor edits like rotate or auto-enhance.
 Really just for viewing images, but does it well.
 [Linux]
 - [Darktable](http://www.darktable.org/) - Very powerful photography post-processing suite, including RAW development, collection management, and all sorts of other goodies.
 Direct stand-in for Adobe Lightroom.
+I very highly recommend this, and use it as my main photographic editor.
 [Linux, Mac]
 - [HUGIN](http://hugin.sourceforge.net/) - Best panorama stitcher out there.
 Can also do mosaicking and image unwarping.
 [Linux, Mac, Windows]
 - [GIMP](www.gimp.org) - Direct stand in for Adobe Photoshop.
 Very functional and powerful.
 Can do interactive photo edits like rubber stamp as well as layer-integrated edits.
 Many macros/plugins for photgraphic post-process, including RAW support.
+Also highly recommended.
 [Linux, Mac, Windows]